 Disturbance is another threat to moose, individuals who see moose while enjoying hiking, skiing, ATVing and snowmobiling can minimize their impact by maintaining distance between the animal and themselves.
 Moose often freeze when disturbed and adopt what people mistake as a calm and unaffected behavior.
 Bristling of hair along their neck and back is a sign of stress.
 Disturbance of this kind can cause moose to disperse to less favorable habitat where food quality is low and they may not be able to meet their food nutritional requirements.

-Moose sightings can be reported online or by phoning your local Department of Natural Resources office.
+Moose sightings can be reported online or by phoning your local Department of Natural Resources and Renewables office.
 Also all hunters and trappers receive a moose sighting report form in their annual Hunting and Furharvesting Licence and Summary of Regulations booklet.
 Sightings should include location, number of moose, and sex/age class (if known) of moose.
 Tracks and scat of moose should be reported as well.
 Carcasses or even old moose bones found in the woods should be reported as this could indicate illegal activity or provide insight into a disease or health problem.

-Reports of “sick” moose are investigated by Department of Natural Resources Staff.
-If warranted, sick moose are tranquilized by DNR Staff, and transported to Shubenacadie Wildlife Park via a recently purchased horse trailer.
+Reports of “sick” moose are investigated by Department of Natural Resources and Renewables Staff.
+If warranted, sick moose are tranquilized by NR&R Staff, and transported to Shubenacadie Wildlife Park via a recently purchased horse trailer.
 At the wildlife park moose are housed in a quarantine facility, where their health is monitored.
 Moose that recover are released back into the wild.
 Those whose health continues to deteriorate are humanely euthanized.
 The carcass of euthanized moose are sent to the Atlantic Veterinary College at UPEI, where a complete necropsy is performed in order to learn the condition of the animal at the time of death, the cause of death and to look for potential abnormalities, which could indicate health problems in the population.

 Yes.
 On the mainland they can be an occasional problem, but not in Cape Breton where snow cover lasts well into the spring in the highlands and ticks are not able to survive.
 These ticks are known as the moose tick or winter tick (Dermacentor albipictus).
 Severely infected moose can be host to 30,000 or more ticks.
 Ticks feed on blood and a severe infestation can equal large losses of blood.
 Infected moose also spend copious amounts of time grooming, which means they are spending less time eating.
 Another symptom of infection is hair loss.
 Since these infections occur in the winter, loss of hair can reduce the moose’s ability to thermoregulate.
 Winter ticks cause death by a combination of blood loss, hair loss and distraction from feeding.

 Determining how many moose are in mainland Nova Scotia is instrumental in determining how to focus recovery efforts.
 In the past aerial surveys looking for moose and ground surveys looking for moose scat and tracks have been used.
-Department of Natural Resources in conjunction with university researchers are in the process of developing a new technique combining both methods to increase the accuracy of the count.
+Department of Natural Resources and Renewables in conjunction with university researchers are in the process of developing a new technique combining both methods to increase the accuracy of the count.
 Surveys in the recent past, together with observation reports by the public, have assisted in estimating the population to be between 500 and 1,000 animals.